 - If you are married (and your spouse filed a separate form), your spouse’s return, and all of the above.

 Your FAFSA will be reviewed, and an electronic report will be sent to the colleges you mark on your FAFSA.
 This report will confirm the information you provided on the FAFSA and will contain your Expected Family Contribution (EFC).

 NOTE: Applying for financial aid does not cost anything.
 By applying, you do not commit yourself to attend any college.

-The Free Application for Federal Student Aid (FAFSA) is getting a make-over!
-The newly simplified version of the form, effective for the 2024-2025 school year and beyond, is expected to be shorter and easier to complete for most students and families.
-The new FAFSA will be available in December 2023.
+The Free Application for Federal Student Aid (FAFSA) simplified form, effective for the 2024-2025 school year and beyond, is shorter and easier to complete for most students and families.
+The new FAFSA is now live 24/7.

 If your parents are divorced or separated parents, you will report information on your parent who provides the greater portion of your financial support.
 This parent should be either the one you have lived lived with longer during the past 12 months or, if you have lived with both of your parents equally, the one who provided the most financial support in the past 12 months, which is the one with higher income.
 If this parent is remarried, your stepparent must also provide tax information, unless they filed a joint tax return.

 - For students who do not come from a two-parent household, all parties providing information must create a Federal Student Aid account(FSA ID) and authorize the IRS to provide tax and related information to be used on the FAFSA.
 This step is mandatory, no longer voluntary.
 If a person does not give consent to the transfer of tax-related information, this will result in an inability to access federal and state financial aid.

 - If your family owns farms and/or small businesses, you should be prepared to provide the estimated worth of these assets.

 - Remember, the final version of the upcoming FAFSA has not yet been published, so some guidance may change or more information may become available closer to the launch of the new FAFSA.